 Low Key Bridge

 This is a friendly, low stakes poker game for spouses or anyone who wants to play.
 No one goes home broke or rich!

 Members present and discuss national and international travel trips they have taken.
 Open to women and men.

 We meet at the municipal parking lot on Main Street in Exeter.
 The more who come, the merrier our 3-mile walk.

-Our informal discussion group covers a wide range of topics in a relaxed atmosphere, but politics and religion are off limits!
+Our informal discussion group covers a wide range of topics, but politics and religion are off limits!